amangupta581/A-ngo-site/README.md

 # A-ngo-site (paid project)
-This site gives detail information about community namely " Gao Seva Mandal". also a option for fundraising and join community.
+This site gives detail information about community namely " Gao Seva Mandal".
+Also gives a option for donation and joining community.